itairaz1/smarthome/README.md

 # My smart home and home assistant scripts
-Hi, my name is Itai, and as many people I got addicted to build a DIY smart home.
+Hi, my name is Itai, I'm a developer, and as many people I also got addicted to build a DIY smart home.

 I've decided to share some of my scripts and automations so everyone can enjoy them.